AV-EMO-Reasoning: Benchmarking Emotional Reasoning Capabilities in Omni-modal LLMS with Audio-visual Cues: Experimental Setup

 \subsection{Dataset}

 \mypar{Synthetic Data.} We constructed our synthetic dataset using a three-stage pipeline.
 First, we prompted GPT-4 \cite{achiam2023gpt} to generate both single-turn and multi-turn dialogues.
-Each utterance was accompanied by a stylistic prompt describing the desired vocal delivery (e.g., "Warm, steady, supportive tone").
-Second, these text-and-prompt pairs were used as input for the CosyVoice text-to-speech model \cite{du2024cosyvoice} to synthesize high-quality emotional speech.
+Each utterance was accompanied by a stylistic prompt describing the desired vocal delivery Second, these text-and-prompt pairs were used as input for the CosyVoice text-to-speech model \cite{du2024cosyvoice} to synthesize high-quality emotional speech.
 Finally, for each audio segment, a random facial image was selected from the AI-Face dataset \cite{lin2025aiface} and animated using DreamTalk \cite{ma2023dreamtalk}.
-This process yields a collection of talking-head videos with expressive faces and emotionally rich dialogue.